 I’ve never reupholstered an office chair before so this was uncharted territory for me.
 There’s nothing more fun than a challenge and learning a new skill!
-I was interested to learn just how it had been professionally done at the factory so I could try to duplicate it the best I could.
+It’s interesting to learn how the factory does it to replicate it as much as possible.

 For this project, you will need: